SinTan1729/chhoto-url/docs/INSTALLATION.md

 If you want to provided hashed password and API Key, name a supported algorithm here.
 For now, the supported values are: `Argon2`.
 More algorithms may be added later.
 Unsupported values are ignored.

+It is highly recommended that you use `Argon2` hashes for security.

 _Note: If using a compose file, make sure to escape $ by $$._

 _Warning: It will add some latency to some of your requests and use more resources in general._